sermons/wonders/slides/slides.md

 ## Isaiah 8:16-22

 >>>
+**TRANSLATORS:** this was originally a 45-min sermon w/o translation, so I will be trimming it down considerably!
+I will have Chinese for all the Bible quotes, I am hoping to have Chinese for the main outline and even the review questions, if possible.
+If you are able to help me with that, I'd be grateful!

+______
 + We live in **unstable** times
   + **job** security, **wars**, **unrest**
 + How do we live as **families** in this era?